Roseshadows/RPG-Maker-MV/README.md

 > Credits are appreciated, but not required.

 Other plugins are released under MIT License.
-For exact ToU, please check the plugin's help file.
+For exact Terms of Use, please check the plugin's help file.

 <!---
 Roseshadows/Roseshadows is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.